zachary-zhexiao/zachary-zhexiao.github.io/_pages/about.md

 I am an M.S. student in Electrical and Computer Engineering at <a href='https://www.cmu.edu'>Carnegie Mellon University</a>.
 I received my B.Eng. in Electronic and Information Engineering from <a href="https://www.polyu.edu.hk/">The Hong Kong Polytechnic University</a>.
 I collaborate closely with <a href="https://junxiao01.github.io/">Dr. Jun Xiao</a> and was supervised by <a href="https://scholar.google.com.hk/citations?user=6yK7bewAAAAJ">Prof. Kenneth Kin-Man Lam</a> on 3D vision.
 I am also grateful for the mentorship of <a href="https://scholar.google.com.au/citations?hl=en&user=BzXhftkAAAAJ">Prof. Wenjing Jia</a> at <a href="https://www.uts.edu.au/">University of Technology Sydney</a>, Sydney.

+Since March 2026, I have been an Algorithm Intern at Tongyi Lab, Alibaba Group, working on multimodal generative models for image, video, and audio generation.

 From May 2025 to Dec 2025, I worked as a research intern at [Sony](https://www.sony.com/en/SonyInfo/research/about/china-laboratory/), Beijing, focusing on generative 3D vision.

 My research interests include 2D/3D computer vision (e.g., image processing/super-resolution//restoration/enhancement, novel view synthesis) and generative modeling (e.g., diffusion models).